Skip to content

 Download vCard

 Described as “a star in the making”, Hugh specialises in commercial chancery matters, with a particular emphasis on complex civil fraud, commercial litigation, insolvency, company law and contentious trust litigation.
-He has significant experience of asset tracing claims, and his work often includes offshore or other international elements.
-He is in high demand both as sole Counsel and as junior on significant pieces of litigation, including disputes being resolved at arbitration.
+He has significant experience of asset tracing claims and his work often includes offshore or other international elements.
+He is in high demand both as sole counsel and as part of larger teams (often leading) on significant pieces of litigation, including disputes being resolved at arbitration.
 He is frequently instructed in relation to urgent and ex parte applications.

-Hugh is recommended as a leading junior across his primary areas of practice, being ranked in Chambers and Partners UK Bar (2023) for Commercial Dispute Resolution, Chancery: Commercial and Insolvency, and by Legal 500 (2023) for Commercial Litigation, Civil Fraud, Company & Partnership and Insolvency.
+Hugh is recommended by Chambers and Partners/Legal 500 as a leading junior across his primary areas of practice, including for Commercial Dispute Resolution/Litigation, Civil Fraud, Company, Partnership and Insolvency.
 Praised as being “just brilliant” and as having “the Midas touch“, he is “considered a rising star in the commercial chancery market” who “excels across a broad spectrum of shareholder disputes, trusts work, property litigation and civil fraud matters.”
 Hugh has been praised as being a “terrific advocate” with “superb strategic judgment” and “immaculate written work” and as being able to “combine a robust style with considerable expertise and brain-power”.
 He is recommended as being “really top notch“, “Super bright, down to earth and approachable” and “brilliant – incredibly intelligent but also personable and good to work with.

 Hugh is renowned both for his technical skill as well as for his robust advocacy in the court room and his straightforward and astute advice.
 He is described as being “incredibly bright and very pragmatic”, “very clever, very capable” and “very down to earth, highly knowledgeable” as well as being “an effective and persuasive advocate” whose “grasp of the detail is terrific” and who “gives clear advice”.
 Clients have also described him as having “excellent judgement and a most incisive and agile mind” and that “He distils complicated concepts into easy to understand language.